Monica Galizzi, Economics, Center for Women & Work

 Post-Doctoral Research Fellowship, University of Limburg, The Netherlands, 1994

-Monica Galizzi is a Professor in the Department of Economics and a Senior Associate of the Center for Women & Work at the University of Massachusetts Lowell.
+Monica Galizzi is Chair and Professor in the Department of Economics and a Senior Associate of the Center for Women & Work at the University of Massachusetts Lowell.
 She was born and raised in Piacenza, Italy and came to the U.S. in 1987 to further pursue her studies.
 She holds an Italian Doctorate of Research in Economic Policy and a Ph.D. in Economics from Boston University.
 Prior to joining the University of Massachusetts Lowell, she worked at the Workers Compensation Research Institute (WCRI) and at the National Bureau of Economic Research (NBER).

 She has published numerous monographs and articles in peer-reviewed journals.
 At UML she has been involved (as a PI or co-investigator) in several interdisciplinary projects including some federally funded research grants.
 In 2007 she won the Eckstein Prize established by the Eastern Economic Association and awarded biennially to the article in the Eastern Economic Journal judged to be best over that period.
 In 2008 she received the Teaching Innovation Program (TIP) Certificate of Achievement awarded by the American Economic Association Committee on Economic Education.
 In 2012 she was nominated a new member of the National Academy of Social Insurance.